Waithali

 Waithali (ဝေသာလီမြို့, /my/, Vesālī) located in today's northern Rakhine State, Myanmar, was the capital of the Waithali Kingdom from 370 to 818.
-The former capital site is approximately 70 km north-east of Sittwe, and east of Ram Chaung, a tributary of the Kaladan river.
-Like much of northern Rakhine State, Waithali is in a hilly locale.
-Like its predecessor, Dhanyawadi, the former capital site has fallen into ruin and much of it is now deserted.
-Only a few temples and traces of the old city wall remain.
-The site is about an hour's bus ride from Mrauk U.

 Etymology

 Waithali is the Burmese language pronunciation of the Pali word Vesali.

 History

 It has been estimated that the centre of power of the Arakanese world shifted from Dhanyawadi to Waithali in the 4th century AD as Dhanyawadi Kingdom ended in 370 AD.
 Although it was established later than Dhanyawadi, Waithali Kingdom is the most Indianized of the four Arakanese kingdoms to emerge.
 Like all of the Arakanese Kingdoms to emerge, the Kingdom of Waithali was based on trade between the East (Pyu city-states, China, the Mons), and the West (India, Bengal, and Persia).
 The kingdom flourished off of China-India maritime routes.
 Waithali was a famed trade port with thousands of ships coming annually at its height.
 The city was built on the banks of a tidal creek and was enclosed by brick walls.
 The layout of the city had significant Hindu and Indian influence.

 According to the Anandachandra Inscription, carved in 729 AD, the subjects of the Waithali Kingdom practiced Mahayana Buddhism, and proclaims that the ruling dynasty of the kingdom were descendants of the Hindu god, Shiva.
 Dr. E. H. Johnston's analysis reveals a list of kings which he considered reliable beginning from a king named Bahubali.
 The western face inscription has 72 lines of text recorded in 51 verses describing the Anandachandra's predecessor rulers.
 Each face recorded the name and ruling period of each king who were believed to have ruled over the land before Anandachandra.
 The Sanskrit text of the inscription remains unique in Myanmar, as Sanskrit was not widely used outside Arakan.
 The inscription further alludes to political connections with Sri Lanka and Andhra in regard to religious connections.